 (i) Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
 Previously looked after children are those who were looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
 Previously looked after children also includes those who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+A child is regarded as having been in state care outside of England if they were in the care of or 2257 Westfields Infant School Admission Policy 2026/27 3 were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-(ii) 'Medical need' does not include common medical conditions supported in mainstream schools, such as asthma or allergies.
+(ii) Providing evidence does not guarantee that a child will be given priority at the school, and applicants are encouraged to consider whether the evidence does support consideration under this criterion prior to submission.
+In each case a decision will be made by the school and a panel of Local Authority senior officers based on the merits of the case and whether the evidence demonstrates that a placement should be made at this school above any other.
+'Medical need' does not include common medical conditions supported in mainstream schools, such as asthma or allergies.
 'Social need' does not include a parent's wish that a child attends the school because of a child's aptitude or ability or because their friends attend the school or because of routine childminding arrangements.
-Priority will be given to those children whose evidence establishes that they have a demonstrable and significant need to attend a particular school.
-Equally this priority will apply to children whose evidence establishes that a family member's physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
-Evidence must confirm the circumstances of the case and must set out why the child should attend a particular school and why no other school could meet the child's needs.
-Providing evidence does not guarantee that a child will be given priority at a particular school and in each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at one school above any other.
+The professional evidence must confirm the circumstances of the case and why the child should only attend this school and why no other school could meet the child's needs.
+Priority will be given to those children whose evidence establishes that they have a demonstrable and significant need that makes it essential to attend this school.
+Equally, priority will be given to children whose evidence establishes that a family member's physical or mental health or social needs establishes that they have a demonstrable and significant need that makes it essential to attend the school.